International Students and Visiting Scholars

 The School of Education values the ways international visiting scholars enrich our community and enhance our connections to create change in the world.

-After international visiting scholars are approved by faculty sponsors and their respective departments, the Global Engagement Office (GEO) serves as the main point of contact in the application and administrative processes.
+After prospective international visiting scholars are approved by faculty mentors/sponsors and their respective departments, the Global Engagement Office (GEO) serves as the main point of contact in the application and administrative processes.
 The GEO collects and verifies all documents necessary for the DS-2019 immigration document (used to apply for the J-1 visa), before forwarding them to International Faculty and Staff Services on the scholars’ behalf.
+The GEO also provides incoming visiting scholars with pre-arrival resources, an orientation upon arrival to campus, and some programming opportunities throughout the academic year.

 International visiting scholars must be post-PhD or terminal degree candidates.
 An overview of J-1 Scholar Status is available on the International Faculty and Staff Services website.